docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 onDoubleClick
 *************
-Called when the user double clicks an item in a :ref:`ListBox` control.
+Called when the user double clicks an item in a :ref:`control-type-listbox` control.
 The list's ``selection`` property is set to the clicked item.

 --------------------------------------------------------------------------------